-In 2017, the University implemented a Hate and Bias Incidents (https://policies.utexas.edu/policies/hate-and-bias-incidents) policy.
+In 2017, the University implemented a Hate and Bias Incidents policy.
 The policy applies to all University students, faculty, and staff, as well as to visitors and applicants for admission.

 Scholarship recipients.
-The director of admissions may admit recipients of bona fide scholarships designated by the president.
+The executive director of admissions may admit recipients of bona fide scholarships.